NetOfficeFw/BuildTasks/src/README.md

-NetOffice build tasks helps your with development of Microsoft Office add-ins.
+NetOffice build tasks help your with development of Microsoft Office add-ins.

 Use `NetOfficeFw.Build` to automatically register and cleanup your add-ins when developing Office extensions.

-Add-in are registered to your user profile and it does not require running with administrator rights.
+Add-ins are registered to your user profile and the registration does not require administrator rights.

 ### Supported Projects

 NetOffice build tasks support .NET Framework projects in classic and modern format.
 You can use `packages.config` or `<PackageReference>` in your project.

-Supported .NET Frameworks are 4.5.2, 4.6.2 and 4.8.
+Supported .NET Frameworks are 4.6.2 and 4.8.

+_The .NET Core assemblies are not supported yet._

 ### Usage in modern .NET SDK-style projects